Types of transport used by inbound visitors during their stay in Britain

 Every year we add extra questions to the Office for National Statistics International Passenger Survey to help us better understand the needs and characteristics of overseas visitors to Britain.

-One of the questions that we added during 2013 focused on the types of transport that visitors used during their stay.
-The table presents the proportion of visits that included using each of the different types of transport that were asked about.
+One of the questions that we added during 2018 focused on the types of transport that visitors used during their stay.
+The table presents the proportion of visits that included using each of the different types of transport that were asked about (excluding 'Don't know' from the sample base).

 |Type of transport||Visit share in 2018|